stephengold/Maud/README.md

 ### Maud's camera

-The mouse wheel and middle mouse button (MMB) control the camera (viewpoint).
+The mouse wheel and middle mouse button (MMB) control the cameras (aka viewpoints).
-Turn the wheel to move forward or back.
-Drag with MMB to turn the camera.
+Turn the mouse wheel to move a camera forward or back.
+In scene views, drag with MMB to turn the camera.
+If score views, drag up/down with MMB to scroll the view down/up.

-Beyond that, it gets complicated, since Maud's camera (viewpoint) operates in 2 movement modes and 2 projection modes.
+Beyond that, it gets complicated, since scene-view cameras operate in 2 "movement modes" and 2 "projection modes".
-The Camera Tool (selected via the View menu) can be used to change modes.
+The Camera Tool (selected by means of the "View -> Scene" menu) can be used to select these modes.

-"Orbit mode" is the camera's default movement mode.
+"Orbit Mode" is a scene-view camera's default movement mode.
-In orbit mode, the camera orbits the "3D cursor" -- typically visible as a small, white, 6-pointed star at the center of the Editor screen.
+In orbit mode, the camera orbits the "3D cursor" -- typically visible as a small, white, 6-pointed star at the center of the view.
-In orbit mode, turning the camera also changes its location, making it easy to view models from different directions.
+In orbit mode, turning the camera also changes its location, making it easy to view models from many directions.

-Move the 3D cursor to a new location by clicking LMB on an object in the scene.
+Move the 3D cursor to a new location by clicking LMB on an object in the view: either the model or its platform.
-The 3D cursor never attaches to any object, so moving or altering objects in the scene won't affect the 3D cursor.
+The 3D cursor doesn't attach to any object, so moving or altering objects in the scene won't affect the 3D cursor.
-The Cursor Tool (selected via the View menu) can be used to alter the appearance of the 3D cursor.
+The Cursor Tool (selected by means of the View -> Scene menu) can be used to alter the appearance of the 3D cursor.

-"Fly mode" is the camera's alternative movement mode.
+"Fly Mode" is a scene camera's alternative movement mode.
-In fly mode, the camera disregards the 3D cursor, allowing it to close in on locations where the 3D cursor can't easily reach, such as the interior of a model.
+In fly mode, the camera disregards the 3D cursor, enabling closeups of locations the 3D cursor can't easily reach, such as the interior of a model.

-"Perspective mode" is the camera's default projection mode, and "parallel mode" is its alternative projection mode.
-In parallel mode, the mouse wheel affects the scale of the projection without actually moving the camera.
+"Perspective Mode" is a scene-view camera's default projection mode, and "Parallel Mode" is the alternative.
+In Parallel Mode, the mouse wheel affects the scale of the projection without actually moving the camera.

-Standard keyboard shortcuts affecting the camera:
+Standard keyboard shortcuts affecting the scene-view cameras:
  + "Numpad-1" to move (or rotate) to a horizontal view
  + "Numpad-5" to toggle between perspective and parallel projection modes

+Score views don't have anything analogous to the 3D cursor, but you can still move the camera up/down by clicking LMB where you want the camera to look.

 ### Loading (or importing) model assets

-Maud always has a model, called the "target", loaded into the scene.
-At startup, Maud automatically loads the Jaime model (from the jme3-testdata library) as the target.

-In addition to the target, a second model, called the "source", can be loaded into the scene.
+As mentioned earlier, Maud always has a (target) model loaded, and in addition a second model (the source model) can be loaded.
-The source can't be edited; only the target can be edited.
+The source model can't be edited; only the target can be edited.
-However, the source can be animated and viewed, and it can supply animations for retargeting.
+However, the source model can be animated and viewed, and it can also supply animations for retargeting.

-To rotate the source, press "A" or "D" while holding down a shift key.
+Models are loaded from assets, which can be located either in the Java classpath or in the filesystem.
+Before loading an asset from the filesystem, you need to specify a folder (aka directory) where Maud can look for assets.
+Select "Settings -> Asset folders -> Add", then navigate to the asset folder (which typically contains a "Model" subfolder) and select "! add this folder".

+To load a new target model, select the "Models -> Load" menu option.

-The Model Tool (selected via the Model->Target menu) displays basic information about the target model.
+The Model Tool (selected via the Model->Target menu) displays basic information about the loaded target model.

 TODO more